 Summon Black Ox Statue excels at helping you pick up streaming adds, or adds that appear out of your view or range.
 It helps protect any healers from accidental aggro because it will almost always generate more threat than healing spells.
 If you target the statue and use Provoke, then that taunts all the enemies around it onto you, which is a vital strategy for properly using this talent.

 Leg Sweep is one of the strongest AoE stuns in the game.
 It’s instant, has a relatively short cooldown and long duration, and as a tank you’re uniquely capable of timing it to best benefit your survival (something that’s very useful in mythic dungeons).

 Healing Elixir is a strong heal that can either be used actively, like to top off your health when you don’t have ox orbs, or passively, where it will automatically heal you when you drop below 35% health.
-A viable option when you need more self-healing or simplicity.
+A generic, viable option when you need more self-healing or simplicity.

 Rushing Jade Wind primarily acts as an AoE threat and dps tool, but it can also be fit into a single target rotation to fill empty GCDs at a low priority.
 If you like pushing rotational buttons often, this is a good choice.

 Invoke Niuzao, the Black Ox summons the ox celestial to your defense.
 He comes with a pet bar with a number of abilities, most importantly a taunt.
 With the taunt he can be used as a minor defensive cooldown, though be aware that while he has a decent amount of health and armor, he’s no good at surviving special attacks.
 This ability can also be used as a personal damage cooldown, and he does especially well in cleave situations.

 Special Delivery is a passive damage increase, working especially well in AoE.
 However, it requires use of your brews, so it’s not particularly effective unless you’re activating Purifying and Ironskin Brew regularly.